dcavery/site/_pages/about.md

 permalink: /about/
 ---

-I am a 22 year old Computer Engineering major in his last quarter.
-I have an intrest in microcontrolers and IoT automation.
+I'm a Computer Engineering major in his last quarter.
+I'm interested in microcontrollers and IoT automation.